eLearning-BS23/moodle-quizaccess_proctoring/README.md

 - Image can be deleted individually or in bulk
 - Proctoring log report with search facilities
 - Configurable image size and capture interval
+- Capture screenshot during quiz
+- Facerecognition service(AWS/BS).
+[This feature validates the user image with profile image.
+You can use either Amazon Rekognition or Brainstation Facerecognition service.
+Please contact us if you want to obtain API Key for brainstation face recognition service]

 ## Configuration